 Keep in mind that different yarn labels will show all the components below or a select few.

 The name of the yarn brand will be the first thing you see because it is usually the most prominent word on the label.
-Next, you will see the color or number of the yarn on the label.
+Almost every yarn will have its brand, or manufacturer, as well as the name for this specific type of yarn.
+In this case, we are looking at Lion Brand as the brand and Heartland as the yarn name.

 2. Color Name, Number, and Dye Lot